Foliage: Scale-like foliage; evergreen

 Main features: Creeping juniper, a conifer, is a ground cover species represented by numerous cultivars (more than 60) that vary in height, form, foliage color, and the presence of juniper “berries” (on females).
 The typical cultivars in the trade are low-growing (less than 1 foot tall) and have a bluish cast to the foliage; a few taller cultivars are used (see Additional Information section).
 These cultivars make a beautiful evergreen ground cover that is quite drought tolerant.

 Soil type: Most soils; adaptable to clay soils if well-drained

-pH range: Acid to slightly alkaline
+pH: Acid to slightly alkaline

 Creeping juniper can be used wherever a low-growing evergreen ground cover is needed.
 Drought tolerance makes this species adaptable to slopes.